flipperdevices/flipperzero-firmware/README.md

 # Flipper Zero BT Serial Example App

+UPDATE: this code might not working with the current version of FW because of API changes.
+WIP to update this repo.

 This is a very simple Serial-over-Bluetooth app for Flipper Zero.
 You can use it (but better not to :D) as a reference app for building your own solutions.

 ## What does it do?